Welcome from the Vice President for Technical Activities

 - Adaptive Dynamic Programming and Reinforcement Learning

-(ii) Application-oriented TCs deal with applications of CI technologies.
-They are TCs on:
+2. Application-oriented TCs dealing with applications of CI technologies:

 - Bioinformatics and Bioengineering